jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Getting-Start-Linux/Connect-to-Linux-Instance.md

 * File upload and download are not supported yet.

 ## Local Windows, Use Password/Key Pair to Login through Remote Login Software
-You can use a variety of remote login software to login to the JD Cloud Linux instance.
+You can use a variety of remote login software to login to the JD Cloud & AI Linux instance.
 If you use the key pair to login to the instance, you need to enable the key pair login function when creating the instance and bind a key pair to the instance.
 Please ensure the private key pair of the bound key pair has been downloaded before that.
 For the creation of key pair, please refer to [Create a Key Pair](../Operation-Guide/Key-Pair/Create-Keypair.md).

 Meanwhile, please check the instance association [Security Group](http://docs.jdcloud.com/en/virtual-private-cloud/security-group-features) and the [Network ACL](http://docs.jdcloud.com/en/virtual-private-cloud/network-acl-features) configuration of the subnet to confirm instance 22 port has been opened.